A comparison formula for residue currents: Introduction

-associated to it, as introduced in \cite{CH}.
-One of the fundamental properties of the Coleff-Herrera product is the \emph{duality theorem}, which says that $\ann \mu^f = \mathcal{J}(f)$, where $\ann \mu^f$ is the annihilator of $\mu^f$, i.e., the holomorphic functions $g$ such that $g \mu^f = 0$, and $\mathcal{J}(f)$ is the ideal generated by $f$.
+called the \emph{Coleff-Herrera product} of $f$, which was introduced in \cite{CH}.
+We let $\ann_{\Ok} \mu^f$ be the annihilator of $\mu^f$, i.e., the holomorphic functions $g$ such that $g \mu^f = 0$, and we let $\mathcal{J}(f)$ be the ideal generated by $f$.
+One of the fundamental properties of the Coleff-Herrera product is the \emph{duality theorem}, which says that $\ann_{\Ok} \mu^f = \mathcal{J}(f)$.
 The duality theorem was proven independently by Dickenstein and Sessa, \cite{DS}, and Passare, \cite{PMScand}.

 Another fundamental property of the Coleff-Herrera product is that it satisfies the \emph{transformation law}.
-Earlier versions of the transformation law involving cohomological residues (Grothendieck residues) had appeared, see for example \cite{Tong}, (4.3), and \cite{GH}, page~657. \begin{thm} Let $f = (f_1,\dots,f_p)$ and $g = (g_1,\dots,g_p)$ be tuples of holomorphic functions defining complete intersections.
+Earlier versions of the transformation law involving cohomological residues (Grothendieck residues) exist, see for example \cite{Tong}*{(4.3)} and \cite{GH}*{p.~657}. \begin{thm} Let $f = (f_1,\dots,f_p)$ and $g = (g_1,\dots,g_p)$ be tuples of holomorphic functions defining complete intersections.
 Assume there exists a matrix $A$ of holomorphic functions such that $f = g A$.
 Then

-\end{thm} In the setting of Coleff-Herrera products, the transformation law was first stated in \cite{DS}, and it was explained that the proof can be reduced to the absolute case (when $p = n$) and cohomological residues, together with the technique from \cite{CH} of fibered residues.
+\end{thm} In the setting of Coleff-Herrera products the transformation law was first stated in \cite{DS}, and it was explained that the proof can be reduced to the absolute case (when $p = n$) and cohomological residues together with the technique from \cite{CH} of fibered residues.
 An elaboration of this proof can be found in \cite{DS2}.

-For cohomological residues as in \cite{GH}, the idea of the proof is that if $dg_1\wedge\dots\wedge dg_n$ is non-vanishing, and $A$ is invertible, then the transformation law is essentially the change of variables formula for integrals, and the general case is reduced to the previous case by perturbations of $g$ and $A$.
+For cohomological residues as in \cite{GH} the idea of the proof is that if $dg_1\wedge\dots\wedge dg_n$ is non-vanishing and $A$ is invertible, then the transformation law is essentially the change of variables formula for integrals.

-In the case when $p = n$, the transformation law combined with the Nullstellensatz allow to express in an explicit fashion the action of $\mu^f$, see for example \cite{TsikhBook}, page~22.
+In the case when $p = n$ the transformation law combined with the Nullstellensatz allow to express in an explicit fashion the action of $\mu^f$, see for example \cite{TsikhBook}*{p.~22}.
 Essentially the same idea is also used in \cite{GH} to prove the duality theorem for Grothendieck residues by using the transformation law.

 One particular case of the transformation law is when we choose different generators $f' = (f'_1,\dots,f'_p)$ of the ideal generated by $f$.
-Then the Coleff-Herrera product of $f'$ differs from the one of $f$ only by an invertible holomorphic function, and hence, it can essentially be considered as a current associated to the ideal $\mathcal{J}(f)$ rather than the tuple $f$.
+Then the Coleff-Herrera product of $f'$ differs from the one of $f$ only by an invertible holomorphic function, and hence it can essentially be considered as a current associated to the ideal $\mathcal{J}(f)$.